Cloud Server: deployment and security

 • Send a message to logged-in users: By clicking on the mail symbol, a message can be sent to the corresponding session.

-• Completing a session: Any current session can be closed by clicking on the X. Any unsaved changes made by the corresponding user will be lost.
+• Exit a session: Any current session can be closed by clicking on the x.
+Any unsaved changes made by the corresponding user will be lost.

 Monitoring Cloud Server